Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Simulation study

-For each combination of target distribution and MCMC algorithm, the algorithm was tuned over a grid of parameter values to provide the best compromise between the per-second effective samples sizes (ESSs) of $X$ and $\ell=\log \pi(X)$.
-For each combination the two separate measures, minimum ESS over $X$ components and ESS for $\ell$ were found from a run of $2.5$ million iterations with the optimal parameter choice.
-To compare the samplers, we consider values within each model relative to the best for that model, both per iteration and per wall-clock second.
+For each combination of target distribution and MCMC algorithm, to allow a fair comparison, the algorithm was tuned over a grid of parameter values and the minimum effective sample size over all components of $X$ was found from a run of $50,000$ iterations with the optimal parameter choice.
+Typically, algorithm runs have a fixed computational budget or time limit, so the total computational time for each run was also noted and efficiency was measured in terms of the minimum effective sample size per second.
+To compare the samplers, we consider values within each model relative to the best for that model.

-The results, presented in Figure~\ref{fig:sim-ess-per-sec}, show that, overall, in terms of ESS per second Hug and Hop (for the Unit targets) and Hug and Hop using Hessian information (for the {Linear} targets) are the most efficient in terms of the minimum ESS of any component, with HMC (and sometimes SMMALA) in the next tier.
-In contrast for the ESS of $\ell$, except for a bimodal target and the Gaussian targets, HMC (and sometimes SMMALA) performs better than Hug and Hop.
+The results, presented in Figure~\ref{fig:sim-ess-per-sec}, show that for unit targets Hug and Hop and Hamiltonian Monte Carlo are the most efficient samplers, and for linear targets Hug and Hop using position-dependent preconditioning is most efficient.
+The only exception is the linear banana, where the standard Hug and Hop and Hamiltonian Monte Carlo are more efficient than Hug and Hop using position-dependent preconditioning.

+The superiority of Hug and Hop on the bimodal target is of particular interest, and so we compare it, Hamiltonian Monte Carlo and the No U-turn Sampler of \citet{HoGe2014}, all without preconditioning, in a bimodal target stretched so that movement between modes happens only rarely.
+We tuned to obtain the maximum frequency of flips from one mode to the other taking CPU cost into account.
+The target and example trace plots are provided in Appendix \ref{sec.BimodalDetail}, along with detailed results.
+In summary, in this experiment, Hug and Hop is about $1.5$ times as efficient as Hamiltonian Monte Carlo, which is over twice as efficient as the No U-turn Sampler.

+In general targets, Hessian calculations have a cost of $\mathcal{O}(d^2)$.
+As dimension increases, use of position-dependent conditioning would only remain of benefit if the eccentricity of the contours also increased sufficiently quickly, or the position-dependent conditioning was cheap to compute.